viriciti/dbc-to-json/README.md

 # dbc-to-json
-Converts a .dbc file to a JSON object that contains all BO_, SG_ and VAL_ information.
+Converts a .dbc file to a JSON object that contains all BO_, SG_, VAL_ and CM_ information.

 Will also provide a list of possibly incorrect signal definitions (like having both a postfix and a VAL_ entry for the same signal).